TonyDotDev/leopard-cli/README.md

 # leopard-cli

-Leopard CLI is a tool for setting up your dev environment quickly so that you can get coding.
+Leopard CLI is a tool for setting up your dev environment with one command so that you can get coding faster 🐆⚡💻.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/leopard-cli.svg)](https://npmjs.org/package/leopard-cli)